 I work with the Imaginary Archives of our Collective Pictorial Memory

 My work explores subtle relationships between body, intimate and collective memory.
 In a sort of hyper-attentive perception strechting from immediate reaction to supposed amnesia I merge diverse narratives into polyphonic visions.
-While seeking to capture the fictions, moods and abysses of an image it is the intriguing emotional-intellectual exchange that grips me what eventually matters in my artistic decisions.
+While seeking to capture the fictions, moods and abysses of an image it is the intriguing emotional exchange that matters in my artistic decisions.
 I think of pictures as opaque and transparent.
 I think of darknesses that open up, of surfaces eroding.
 I am interested in ambiguous context, in thresholds and liminality, in crossing lines, shifting from a simulated distance, as if in a mirror.
 It's an imaginative setup allowing for unconscious memories to unfold.
 I mainly work with photography and digital transformation processes, but also with painting, film and various other media.
 My approach is ultimately timeless, whereas my tools and materials may infinitely change.